DeiC-HPC/GPU-learning/mdbook/src/shared-memory.md

 # Shared Memory
 {:.cpp-openmp f90-openmp cpp-openacc f90-openacc}
-This concept is not included in this platform.
+This concept is not included in this environment.

 In this part we are going to talk about shared memory and how we can use it to improve performance.